 It is impossible to predict whether and the extent to which the level of the basket will rise or fall.
-None of the Bank, the calculation agent, SCUSA or any of our o their respective affiliates gives any assurance that the final basket level will be equal to or greater than the initial basket level or that the percentage decline from the initial basket level to the final basket level will not be greater than the buffer percentage.
-The final basket level may be influenced by complex and interrelated political economic, financial and other factors that affect the levels of the basket components (and the component stocks).
+None of the Bank, the calculation agent, SCUSA or any of our or their respective affiliates gives any assurance that the final basket level will be equal to or greater than the initial basket level.
+The final basket level may be influenced by complex and interrelated political, economic, financial and other factors that affect the levels of the basket components (and the component stocks).
 You should be willing to accept the risks of the price performance of equity securities in general and the component stocks in particular and the risk of losing some or all of your initial investment.

-Furthermore, we cannot give you any assurance that the future performance of the level of the basket components (and the component stocks) will result in you receiving an amount greater than or equal to the principal amount of your notes.
-Certain periods of historical performance of the levels of the basket components (and the component stocks) would have resulted in you receiving less than the principal amount of your notes if you had owned notes with terms similar to these notes in the past.
+Furthermore, we cannot give you any assurance that the future performance of the level of the basket components (and the component stocks) will result in your receiving an amount greater than or equal to the principal amount of your notes.
+Certain periods of historical performance of the levels of the basket components

+(and the component stocks) would have resulted in you receiving less than the principal amount of your notes if you had owned notes with terms similar to these notes in the past.
 See "Information Regarding The Basket and Basket Components" in this pricing supplement for further information regarding the historical performance of the basket components.